Rafhy-Khan/Rafhy-Khan/README.md

 Welcome to my **digital learning space**!

-I'm **Abdul Rafhy**, and this isn't just another GitHub profile—it's a **living testament** to my journey in Artificial Intelligence.
+I'm **Abdul Rafhy**, and this isn't just another GitHub profile — it's a **living testament** to my journey in Artificial Intelligence.
 Every commit, every project, every line of code tells a story of growth, curiosity, and dedication.

  **What you'll find here:**
 -  Projects built with **passion & purpose**